 - Setup Redirects

-Now’s let’s get started on how to move GoDaddy website builder site to WordPress.
+Now let’s get started on how to migrate the GoDaddy website to WordPress.

 Benefits of Moving from GoDaddy to WordPress

-WordPress is the most popular content management system (CMS) in the world and it powers over 75 million sites on the web.
+WordPress is the most popular content management system (CMS) in the world and it powers over 43% of websites.

 A site built on WordPress comes with a number of benefits including: